131/dispatcher/README.md

 ## Redirect output to a file (usefull for services)
 Using the `OUTPUT` flag redirect stderr & stdout to a dedicated file.
 Date modifiers are available.
+You might want to use x64 bits version of the dispatcher to get the output redirection working.

 ```
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>